TheAirTraffic/tat-feeder/README.md

 **After completing the setup do not delete this repository.**

-The file theairtraffic-maint.sh script resides in this folder containing a clone of this repository.
-The path to execute this script after a reboot has been set to this location.
-Deleting this folder will result in the theairtraffic-maint.sh script not being executed thus not enabling your feeder to feed TheAirTraffic.
+The script(s) create two files, one named theairtraffic-mlat_maint.sh and another named theairtraffic-netcat_maint.sh which will reside in this folder containing a clone of this repository.
+The path to execute these scripts after a reboot has been set to this location.
+Deleting this folder will result in both the theairtraffic-mlat_maint.sh and theairtraffic-netcat_maint.sh script not being executed thus not enabling your receiver to feed TheAirTraffic after your device has been rebooted.

 **no_dialogs.sh**